Trent Jewett: Minor-league manager

 Jewett spent 17 years as a manager in Minor League Baseball, mostly in the Pittsburgh Pirates organization, including nine and a half seasons managing at the Triple-A level.
 Jewett has an overall MiLB managerial record of 1,178 wins and 1,166 losses for a winning percentage of .503.
 He won division titles in 1995 (Carolina Mudcats), 2003 (Nashville Sounds) and 2006 (Indianapolis Indians), and he led the Carolina Mudcats to the 1995 Southern League pennant.

 He managed the Triple-A Calgary Cannons from 1996 to 1997, the Nashville Sounds from 1998 to 2000 and 2003 to 2004, and when the Pirates changed their Triple-A affiliate from Nashville to Indianapolis, Jewett became the manager of the Indianapolis Indians from 2005 to 2008.

 In 2009, Jewett began his first of two years as a manager in the Nationals' minor league system.
 He led their High-A affiliate, the Potomac Nationals, in 2009 before being promoted to manage the Triple-A Syracuse Chiefs for 2010.

 Coaching career

-In the middle of the 2000 season, Jewett was promoted to the major-league Pirates as third-base coach, a position he held in Pittsburgh until the end of the 2002 season.
-This was his only hiatus from minor-league managing until he joined the Nationals' major-league coaching staff in 2011.
+In the middle of the 2000 season, Jewett was promoted to the Pirates' major league team as a third base coach, a position he held in until the end of the 2002 season.
+This was his only hiatus from minor league managing until he joined the Nationals' major league coaching staff in 2011.
 On August 27, 2014, Jewett became interim manager for the weekend series against the Washington Nationals while Lloyd McClendon attended a wedding.